Mladenovac and Smederevo shootings: Perpetrator

 Blažić was brought to a police station in Smederevo on 5 May and was later ordered to be detained for 48 hours.
 He was charged with murder, criminal possession of a weapon, kidnapping, and carjacking.
 On 6 May, Blažić admitted to committing the acts and said he used an assault rifle and three pistols.
 He acknowledged his shootings of people he did not know to spread fear among villages.
 In his testimony, Blažić tried to justify his massacre by claiming that he suffered bullying in primary school and that the villagers "taunted him and plotted against him" and allegedly spoke severely about his father, including that he was a "criminal".

 On 7 May, the High Court issued a judgment to take him in custody for 30 days.
 On 10 May, the rifle used in the shootings was found in Šepšin.
-On 25 May, Blažić was transferred to the Special Prison Hospital in Belgrade, where he will undergo a mental status examination.
+On 25 May, Blažić was transferred to the Special Prison Hospital in Belgrade, where he underwent a mental status examination.
 On 2 June, his detention was extended for another 30 days.
 On 26 June, the court prohibited Blažić and his father and uncle from disposing of their property.
 On 30 June, Blažić's detention was re-extended for another 30 days.
 On 27 July, Blažić's detention was re-extended for three months.

 His trial began on 23 August 2024.
 On 12 December he was found guilty of all charges and was sentenced to 20 years in prison, maximum sentence he was facing due to him being under 21 years of age at the time of the shooting.
 On 20 June 2025, verdict was confirmed.